Staying with a nomadic family at Song Kol Lake, Kyrgyzstan.

 Things to do at Song Kol Lake

 Kyrgyzstan has such a strong horse culture.
 Although we didn’t know very much else about the country on arriving, we were looking forward to horse riding being a part of the Kyrgyz experience.
-Getting to Song Kol Lake with the kids and living out that dream felt incredible.
+Getting to Song Kol Lake and living out that dream felt incredible.

 It feels great to be horse riding on a normal day, but riding a horse on the shoreline of a lake in Kyrgyzstan definitely takes the cake.
 Oscar had been looking forward to horse riding for weeks, and wanted a horse that could ‘go really fast!’.
 He hopped on happily by himself, and rode back from the lake.